 Trigger levels differ and determine exposure to conversion risk depending on the distance of the capital ratio to the trigger level.
 It might be difficult for the Fund to anticipate the trigger events that would require the debt to convert into equity.
 Furthermore, it might be difficult for the Fund to assess how the securities will behave upon conversion.

-In case of conversion into equity, the Fund might be forced to sell these new equity shares because the investment policy of the Fund does not allow equity in its portfolio.
+In case of conversion into equity, the relevant Fund might be forced to sell these new equity shares because the investment policy of the relevant Fund may not allow equity in its portfolio.
 Such a forced sale, and the increased availability of these shares might have an effect on market liquidity in so far as there may not be sufficient demand for these shares.
+Investment in contingent convertible bonds may also lead to an increased industry concentration risk and thus counterparty risk as such securities are issued by a limited number of banks.
+Contingent convertible bonds are usually subordinated to comparable non-convertible securities, and thus are subject to higher risks than other debt securities.